Toqe/QuickDeploy/README.md

 * The server will use `client-public.pfx` to check the client's certificate on connecting.
 The file doesn't contain private keys and can be exposed publicly.

 ## Changelog
+* Version 2.3.0: Added functionality to proxy through a QuickDeploy server to another one.
 * Version 2.2.0: Added functionality to start and stop IIS application pools.
 * Version 2.1.0: Added functionality to sync a single file.
 * Version 2.0.0: Added client authentication for better security.
 This is a breaking change to version 1.0.0, so clients and servers of different versions can't be used together.